4dn-dcic/fish_omics_format/docs/source/demultiplex.rst

     - Description
     - Example
     - Conditional requirement conditions
+  * - *Loc_ID*
+    - A unique identifier for this individual Localization event.
+    - 1
+    -
   * - *Spot_ID*
-    - A unique identifier for this bright Spot.
+    - A unique identifier for the bright DNA or RNA Spot with which this individual localization event is associated.
     - 1
     -
   * - #^optional_column_1: